 You can get a practical nursing certificate or you can graduate with your associates degree in practical nursing.
 The certificate program is takes abut half the time it will take to get an associates degree.
 Associates degrees take 2 years on average.

 Step 3 – Enroll in a state approved LPN training program in RI

 LPNs in Rhode Island are overseen by the Rhode Island Dept. of Health.
 All practical nurses in the state are regulated and overseen by them.
 Follow our steps below and be on your way to starting your practical nursing career in Rhode Island.

 Approved Licensed Practical Nurse Training in the State of Rhode Island

 Below is the list of approved practical nursing schools in the state of Rhode Island.

 Community College of Rhode Island – Practical Nurse Program Address – 400 East Ave Warwick RI 02886-1807 Phone # – 401-825-1000 Website

 Lincoln Technical Institute-Lincoln – Practical Nurse Program Address – 622 George Washington Hwy Lincoln RI 02865 Phone # – (401) 334-2430 Website

 Step 4 – Sign up for and then Take the NCLEX-PN assessment in PA

-Step 5 – Pass the NCLEX-PN in PA and be on Your way to LPN Career Success!
+Step 5 – Pass the NCLEX-PN in RI and be on Your way to LPN Career Success!